ArmanKhanTech/Algorithm-8.0/Mobile-Frontend/README.md

 ## Usage

 1. View the list of registered teams for the hackathon.
-2. View the Team's and individual Member's Details.
+2. View the team's and individual member's details.
 3. Log the activities of each teams.
 4. Evaluate the teams.
-5. View the results of the hackathon.
+5. Realtime results of the hackathon based on the evaluation.
-6. Report the problems.
+6. Report the in-app problems & manage them.
-7. Manage the reported problems.
-8. Make and View the announcements.
+7. Make and view announcements.
-9. Create and Manage the users.
+8. Create and Manage the users.

+The app features three types of users each having their own priviledges:
+1. Admin - Create & manage accounts, make annoucements, view reported in-app problems, access to the results.
+2. Judge - Evaluation of the teams.
+3. Hospitality - View details of the teams & its members, log the team activities.

 ### Compatible with